KatherineMichel/portfolio/doc/los-angeles-2023.md

 ### The Grammy Museum

-[The Grammy Museum](https://grammymuseum.org/) was surpringly small for an awards ceremony as important as it is, but it did have an impressive collection of Michael Jackson memorabilia, including an autographed Thriller Jacket.
-Two whole floors, plus a portion of another had temporary exhibits that weren't particularly of interest to me (Shakira, The Roxy, and Hip-Hop America).
-There was not much else to see.
+[The Grammy Museum](https://grammymuseum.org/) was small, but fun.

+As suggested, I started on the third floor with the temporary Hip-Hop America exhibit.
+The exhibit was packed with memorabilia from Tupak Shakur, Flava Flav, Shock G., LL Cool J, Run-DMC, Grandmaster Flash, Wyclef Jean, Eminem, MCLite, Ceelo Green, Chuck D, and among many others.

+My favorite part of the museum was the impressive collection of Michael Jackson memorabilia on the second floor, including an autographed Thriller jacket.

+The museum also had temporary Shakira and The Roxy exhibits.

 ![](los-angeles-2023-images/grammy-museum-michael-jackson-collection.jpg)
 A portion of the Michael Jackson collection, including autographed Thriller jacket